-Noise level is the number one concern most consumers have when shopping for a new dishwasher.
-Over the last ten years, the appliance industry has been hard at work innovating to make dishwashers quieter.
+Noise level is the number one concern most people have when shopping for a new dishwasher.
+Over the last ten years, the appliance industry has been hard at work innovating quiet dishwashers.
 In this article, we will show you the differences between the loudest and quietest dishwashers, while also giving you a solid understanding of dishwasher decibel ratings and what they 'actually' mean.

 With kitchens trending toward more open floor plans and usually being positioned near family rooms, having a noisy dishwasher just isn’t a smart choice.
 You want to be able to operate your dishwasher and still have use of the kitchen and dining area while it runs.
 That won’t be possible if the noise is so loud that you have to shout over it.
 Fortunately, there are plenty of options available that offer impressively quiet operation.
 You just have to know how to understand decibel ratings and how they’ll affect cost.